bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   ```

-# Saving and restoring the 'lastpt'
+[ Saving and restoring the 'lastpt' ]

-The 'lastpt' is a special point that is updated everytime a new coordinate
+The 'lastpt' is a special point that is updated everytime a new point is
-is issued, or when a relative point is specified.
-It is not moved when
+specified.
+It is also moved when a relative point is specified.
+It is not moved
-a path function is invoked, or an entire path segment is added from
+when a path function is invoked, or an entire path segment is added from another
-another path variable.
-In particular, 'lastat', 'lastx' and 'lasty'
+path variable.
+In addition, '^lastat', '^lastx' and '^lasty' directives could
-directives would restore the last point from a previous path, or be given a fixed
+directly modify the 'lastpt', and the '^lastpt' directive could save the current
-location.
-The 'lastpt' directive would save the current 'lastpt' under a new
+location of the 'lastpt' to a new path variable or updating an existing one.
-path name.

 + ^lastat:a